JHillard/CCsearcher/README.md

 # CCsearcher
-Searches Soundcloud and only return CC licenses musics
+Searches Soundcloud and only returns CC licensed music